I’m concerned my wooden floor is too damaged to be sanded. Can you help?

-Many old floors actually look worse than they are.
+Many old wood floors actually look worse than they are.
 Infact the ones that do have layers of old paint and varnish on them are usually the best protected underneath.
 Once we have begun sanding you will see the beauty of the natural wood coming through very quickly.
 Any remedial work such as repairing cracks, dents or spot-sanding will be carried out once the main sanding is completed.

 Do you sanding machines make lots of dust?